Matthew 5:1-48

 1. the Redeemed from among all men (both Jew & Gentile),

-2. the Remnant of Israel (the believing Jews who enter the earthly Kingdom),
+2. the Remnant of Israel (the believing Jews who will enter Christ's earthly Kingdom),

 3. the source of blessing: Christ, whose character is pictured here,